Who's Afraid of Virginia Woolf?: Notable productions

 The play toured in the US and played in San Francisco at the Golden Gate Theatre from 11 April – 12 May 2007.

 On 12 December 2010, the Steppenwolf Theatre in Chicago began performances of the play featuring Amy Morton as Martha, Tracy Letts (the Pulitzer Prize-winning playwright of August: Osage County) as George, Carrie Coon, and Madison Dirks.
 The production was directed by Pam MacKinnon, who previously directed the premieres of Albee's Peter and Jerry and Occupant.
 This production began previews on Broadway at the Booth Theatre on 27 September 2012, opening on 13 October, 50 years after the original Broadway opening.
 MacKinnon again directed, with the Steppenwolf cast reprising their roles.
 The production and cast received praise in The New York Times from reviewer Charles Isherwood.
 Letts won the 2013 Tony Award for Best Performance by a Leading Actor in a Play.

 Meg Tilly returned to acting in 2011 to play Martha in a production by Blue Bridge Repertory Theatre.
 The show ran from 5 July – 17 July 2011, in Victoria, British Columbia.

 On 21 February 2017, a production directed by James Macdonald began at the Harold Pinter Theatre in London, featuring Imelda Staunton, Conleth Hill, Imogen Poots, and Luke Treadaway.
 It ran until 27 May 2017.

 A Broadway revival was scheduled to premiere on 9 April 2020, in a production directed by Joe Mantello and produced by Scott Rudin.
-It was canceled due to the COVID-19 pandemic after 9 preview performances, without officially opening.
 It starred Laurie Metcalf, Rupert Everett, Russell Tovey, and Patsy Ferran.
 Eddie Izzard had been set to play George, but it was announced on 11 September 2019, that Everett would replace her.
+It was canceled due to the COVID-19 pandemic after 9 preview performances, without officially opening.

-Curve (theatre) is set to stage a revival in Autumn 2025 starring Cathy Tyson.
+Curve was set to stage a revival in Autumn 2025 starring Cathy Tyson.

+A widely praised production directed by Sarah Goodes and starring Kat Stewart as Martha, David Whteley (Stewart's real-life husband) as George, Harvey Zielinski as Nick, and Emily Goddard as Honey was staged at the Red Stitch and Comedy theatres in Melbourne in 2023–24 and at the Sydney Theatre Company in 2025.

+Oxford Playhouse staged a revival in February 2026, starring Katy Stephens as Martha, Matthew Pidgeon as George, Ben Hall as Nick and Leah Haile as Honey.

+A West End revival is set to open at @sohoplace in September 2026 directed by Marianne Elliott and starring Gillian Anderson and Billy Crudup.